 4.4.2 Regulatory Agencies

 As required in the PX Rules or by the PX CEO and PX Governing Board, or as required by the regulatory agency with jurisdiction over the matters in question, the Compliance Unit shall prepare reports to the FERC and other regulatory agencies, which shall be reviewed and approved by the PX CEO and PX Governing Board and then submitted as required.
-When publicly available reports are made to one regulatory agency with competent jurisdiction, such as the FERC, the Compliance Unit may simultaneously make such reports available to other regulatory agencies with legitimate interests in their contents, such as the CPUC and CEC.
+For the reasons explained at our meetings, Dynegy cannot accept language that , in effect, guts any confidentiality provisions of the tariff.

 4.4.3 PX Market Monitoring Committee